Schubert-Tom/Java-Terminorganisation/README.md

 Its just a prototype and not completly done yet.

-There is also a documentation @docs
+There is also a documentation @doc